Skylake-dev/Notes/Advanced Operating Systems/Advanced Operating Systems.md

   ![partial_store_order](assets/partial_store_order.png)

-  - each processor reads from and writes as if it had its own complete copy of the memory
+  - each processor reads and writes as if it had its own complete copy of the memory
     - writes can be reordered by out-of-order execution in the same processor
-    - no mechanism to ensure that all other processors see the writes at the same time
+    - no mechanism to ensure that all other processors see the writes at the same time and in the same ordering

 #### Data races